huang-julien/nitro-opentelemetry/README.md

 ## Config

-You can configure the module with the `openTelemetry` property in your `nitro.config.ts`
+You can configure the module with the `otel` property in your `nitro.config.ts`

-- **configFile**
+- **preset**:
-    - This module provides some presets by default: node and azure.
-You can set your own file to configure and setup OTEL.
-Your file will be imported first before anything.
+  - Option to configure the preset that will be used with OTEL

 ## Hooks